-Grant Conditions: .
+Grant Conditions: Power output listed is ERP for Part 22 and EIRP for Part 24.
 SAR compliance for body-worn operating configuration is based on a separation distance of 1.5 cm between the device and the body of the user.
 End-users must be informed of the body-worn operating requirements for satisfying RF exposure compliance.
 Belt clips or holsters not specified in this filing may not contain metallic components.